aembar/Sorting_Visualizer/README.md

 This application is a sorting visualizer which is used as a tool to help understand how sorting algorithms work.
-So far I have implemented a Merge Sort.
+So far I have implemented a Merge Sort, Quick Sort, Heap Sort and Bubble Sort.
 Click the "Generate New Array" button to restart the sorting process.

 View the project throught through this link: https://aembar.github.io/Sorting_Visualizer